nest/nest-simulator/doc/htmldoc/nest_behavior/random_numbers.rst

 even if delays are drawn from a continuous distribution.
 This will work as expected if the distribution has infinite support, for example, the normal distribution.
 For the uniform distribution, though, this rounding will usually lead to lower probabilities for the delays at the edges of the distribution.
-Consider the following case
+Consider the following case:

 ::